dawsers/hyprscroller/README.md

 in the Hyprland wiki to understand in detail what each prefix means.

-The *prefix* value will be concatenated to `+1` or `-1` to change workspace when swiping to one side of the other.
+The *prefix* value will be concatenated to `+1` or `-1` to change workspace when swiping to one side or the other.
 For example:

 ``` conf
 # Default: swith to the next/previous workspace, regardless of monitor